mekkanix/mekkanix.github.io/vue-sandbox/docs/README.md

 ## Usage

-*Note: All VS-related commands & paths are scoped to the VS's root directory.*
+> All VS-related commands & paths are relative to the VS's root directory.

 ### Running

 Run the following command to start the VS utility: `yarn vstool`

+Once initialization is done, you can access to the tool's GUI at: `http://localhost:9000`

 ### Live-testing